navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 OnionShare
 ==========
-OnionShare [#]_ is an open-source tool that lets you securely and anonymously share files, host an Onion Service, and chat with friends using the Tor network.
+OnionShare [#]_ is an open-source tool that lets you securely and anonymously share files, host an `Onion Service <#id9>`_, and chat with friends using the Tor network.
 OnionShare is pre-installed in Tails.

 Using OnionShare means hosting services directly on your computer.
 When files are shared with OnionShare, they are not uploaded to any server.
 If you create an OnionShare chat room, your computer also acts as a server.